pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 	- Swap to Squirtle, then Bubble spam
 * Onix [Heal if HP < 7]
 	- Swap to Squirtle
-		- If Onix uses bide on switch in: Tail Whip x2
+		- If Onix uses Bide on switch in: Tail Whip x2
-	- If Onix uses bide on the turn you Bubble:
+	- If Onix uses Bide on the turn you Bubble:
-		- Use Bubble again, then switch to Pidgey if it didn't kill (bad Special)
+		- Use Bubble again, then switch to Pidgey if it didn't kill (bad special)
 	- Bubble spam
-- OPTIONS: Battle Style to Set before leaving Brocks Gym
+- OPTIONS: Battle Style to Set before leaving Brocks gym

 ## Route 3:
 **Bug Catcher 1:**
 * Caterpie: Leer + HA x2 + (Tackle)
 * Weedle: Leer + HA x2
-	- Leer + HA + Tackle if you got stringshot hit OR tackle will always kill
+	- Leer + HA + Tackle if you got String Shot hit OR Tackle will always kill
-* Caterpie: HA x2 + Tackle
+* Caterpie: Leer + HA + Tackle
-- Menu: Use a potion if HP < 25
+- Menu: Use a Potion if HP < 25

 **Shorts Guy:**
 * Rat: [Heal if HP < 17]
 	- Leer + HA x2
 * Ekans: [Heal if HP < 6]
 	- Leer + HA x2
-		* Potion if you were bind and HP < 12 (20 if rat used tailwhip)
+		* Potion if you were Bind and HP < 12 (20 if Rat used Tail Whip)

 **Bug Catcher 2:** [Heal on caterpie if HP < 7]
-* HA Spam all pokes finish pokemon with tackle when possible
+* HA spam and finish with Tackle when possible
 - Here you need to decide if you want to do Lass or not
 	- if you have more than 8/9 HA, skip Lass
 	- if you have red bar for BC3, consider skipping Lass even at low HA count
 	- if you want to play 100% safe, always do Lass

 ### [LASS]
-- Menu: Use a potion if HP < 21
+- Menu: Use a Potion if HP < 21

 **Lass:**
 - HA x4

 **Bug Catcher 3:**
 * Caterpie:
-	- PS x2 (HA turn 2 if PS won't kill and didn't get turn 1 string shot hit)
+	- PS x2 (HA turn 2 if PS won't kill and didn't get turn 1 String Shot hit)
 * Metapod:
 	- HA, PS, HA, PS (You really want at least 1 HA after this fight, if you are at 1 HA just PS)
 - Catch a flyer
 	* Tackle then toss a ball at any flyer expect level 8s where you HA then toss a ball
-- Kill any encounter in the grass with HA EXCEPT level 3 or level 7 jigglypuffs
+- Kill any encounter in the grass with HA EXCEPT level 3 or level 7 Jigglypuffs

 ### [LASS SKIP]
 **Bug Catcher 3:**